IdoJhirad/IdoJhirad/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

--->
+check if move to the actual projects and do it in here in short -->
 # My Programming Journey